 2. Ease of use

-In the Shopify homepage, the dashboard is pretty clear with simple instruction.
+In the Shopify homepage, the dashboard is pretty clear with simple instructions.
 As mentioned above, users without technical knowledge can handily edit their website or even undo steps with visible guides.

 In short, getting an e-store up and running with PrestaShop is way more complicated than Shopify.
 However, if you are tech-savvy, PrestaShop will give you the ability to access their code, allowing you to edit and adjust it specifically as you wish.